Skip to main content

 Excellent mountain spring water

-Tap water in Andorra comes from pure mountain springs and is safe to drink throughout the country.
-Water quality is excellent.
+Tap water comes straight from mountain springs and is safe to drink anywhere in the country.
+Quality is consistently high.

 LOW